tsgates/arch-wiki-markdown/wiki/Android.md

 -   Alternatively, you can get rid of the tmpfs from fstab all together.

+> Testing the build

-When finished, run the final image.
+When finished, run/test the final image(s).

     $ emulator